-Rice and Corn Stock Inventory
+Rice and Corn Stocks Inventory, January 2018

 Monthly rice and corn stocks inventory are generated from three sectors, namely: household, commercial, and National Food Authority (NFA).
 The household stocks are taken from the Palay and Corn Stocks Survey (PCSS1) of the PSA, which covers farming and non-farming households nationwide.
 The commercial stocks are sourced from registered grains businessmen through the Commercial Stocks Survey (CSS), conducted by the NFA, the results of which are submitted to PSA.
 NFA stocks are monitored from their warehouses/depositories.